Customer Acquisition Funnel: The Complete Guide

 Remember that you don't expect every visitor to click on your ad and make a purchase at this point in the funnel.
 This step is designed to raise awareness gradually and build trust.

-At this phase of your marketing funnels, your customers know about your business and the products you offer.
+At this phase of your marketing funnels, your customers know about your business and your products.
 They are now actively interested in what you have to offer them and are looking for more information to determine if your business is right for them.
 You can guide prospects to the interest phase of the funnel by providing them with better information.

 81% of consumers do research before buying something online.
 At this point in the digital marketing funnel, providing complete and understandable information will increase potential customers' interest in your business.

 Create a compelling offer.
-The bottom part of your marketing funnel — often referred to as the conversion stage — represents the percentage of people who make a purchase.
+The bottom part of your marketing funnel — often called the conversion stage — represents the percentage of people who purchase.

 To encourage this, it is imperative to offer customers an incentive to buy now.
 Limited-time offers, abandoned cart emails, or buy-now coupons are great ways to get customers to the final stage.